ml6team/fondant/docs/guides/build_a_simple_dataset.md

 [//]: # (TODO: Add named reference links to the hub for stable links on this page)

-# Building your own pipeline
+# Building your own dataset

-This guide will teach you how to build and run your own pipeline using components available on the Fondant Hub.
+This guide will teach you how to build and run your own datasets using components available on the Fondant Hub.

 ## Overview

-In this guide, we will build a pipeline that downloads images from the [fondant-cc-25m](https://huggingface.co/datasets/fondant-ai/fondant-cc-25m) dataset and filters them.
+In this guide, we will build a dataset workflow that downloads images from the [fondant-cc-25m](https://huggingface.co/datasets/fondant-ai/fondant-cc-25m) dataset and filters them.